Gwen Stefani & Blake Shelton Didn’t Delay Their Wedding

 “He’s patient, but he would like to have a civil ceremony ahead of a religious ceremony, which is a big no-no in the Catholic Church, and Gwen’s religion has always been important to her.
 Once the annulment is granted, Gwen and Blake will immediately get married.
 It’s just not going to be anytime soon.”

-However, GC claims that those rumors are not true, as the magazine also recently revealed that Stefani was pregnant with Shelton’s baby, and that that two were getting married on his Oklahoma ranch, which never happened.
+However, GC claims that those rumors are not true, as the magazine also recently revealed that Stefani was pregnant with Shelton’s baby and that that two were getting married on his Oklahoma ranch, which never happened.

 As previously reported by The Inquisitr, Gwen Stefani’s sons would seemingly give their mother their blessing to marry Blake Shelton.